hoangduytran/blender-manual/manual/editors/preferences/editing.rst

 Grease Pencil
 =============

-Distance
+.. _bpy.types.PreferencesEdit.grease_pencil_manhattan_distance:

 Manhattan
    The minimum number of pixels the mouse should have moved either horizontally or vertically before the movement is recorded.
    Decreasing this should work better for curvy lines.

+.. _bpy.types.PreferencesEdit.grease_pencil_euclidean_distance:

 Euclidean
    The minimum distance that mouse has to travel before movement is recorded.

 .. seealso::